Narrowing of main artery slows blood flow to heart and body

 Another sign of aortic stenosis is a heart murmur, which may be detected by your doctor during a routine physical exam.
 At that point, your doctor may recommend some additional testing, such as an echocardiogram, which takes moving pictures of your heart.
 Additional tests may include an MRI, an exercise stress test, electrocardiogram (ECG/EKG), and diagnostic cardiac catheterization.

 Treatment for mild aortic valve stenosis may include some combination of dietary change along with medication and ongoing monitoring by your primary care physician.
-In more severe cases, stenosis may lead to heart failure and other heart conditions that may require advanced therapies and surgical treatments.
+In more severe cases, stenosis may lead to heart failure and other heart conditions that may require advanced therapies and surgical treatments, such as surgical aortic valve replacement (SAVR) or transcatheter aortic valve replacement (TAVR).